-- 1. Credit Courses Courses numbered 1-99 are credit courses.
+1. Credit Courses - Courses numbered 1-99 are credit courses.
 A credit course is a part of an approved educational program or major.
 The credit awarded by College of the Desert for completion of most courses is accepted as a completion of a portion of an appropriate educational sequence leading to an Associate Degree or Baccalaureate Degree by the University of California, the California State University or an accredited independent college or university.
-A few remedial courses in Basic Skills are offered for credit but do not count toward completion of a program or major. - 2.
-Non-Credit Courses Courses numbered 100 and above are designed for students who are not candidates for degree programs and work in such courses is not applicable toward graduation.
-Non-Credit courses, except for those in Developmental Education, are not listed in this catalog, but will be printed in the Schedule of Classes and distributed throughout the district several weeks before the opening of classes each semester. - 3.
-Community Services Classes Classes are designed for students whose primary motive for activity and learning is personal enrichment only.
+A few remedial courses in Basic Skills are offered for credit but do not count toward completion of a program or major.

+- 2. Non-Credit Courses Courses numbered 100 and above are designed for students who are not candidates for degree programs and work in such courses is not applicable toward graduation.
+Non-credit courses are offered in Developmental Education, Adult Basic Education, high school completion (GED), and DSPS courses designed for students with disabilities. - 3.
+Community Education Classes Classes are designed for students whose primary motive for activity and learning is personal enrichment only.
 The classes carry no academic credit and are supported by class fees.